AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 SVM Classification
 ==================

 In this example, we use the classic MNIST dataset and build a SVM (Support Vector Machine) classifier using ``scikit-learn`` tools.
-We will decompose the entire machine learning pipeline into multiple workflows and use Covalent to execute each one
+We will decompose the entire machine learning pipeline into multiple workflows and use Covalent to execute each one.

 Data pre-processing
 ~~~~~~~~~~~~~~~~~~~~~

-In the first stage, we load the MNIST hand written dataset from ``scikit-learn`` itself and arrange it in a shape suitable for training.
+In the first stage, we load the MNIST dataset from ``scikit-learn`` and arrange it in a shape suitable for training.
 To gain visual insight into the dataset, we add a step
 in our workflow to plot a few training samples from the dataset and display the images.
 Seemingly these steps are quite simple but can be computationally intensive under certain circumstances.
 Imagine the use case where the dataset to be plotted is really large and needs a machine with ample amount hardware resources to render the figures.
-This could very well be a node in a workflow,
+Such computational nodes can
-that can be offloaded to a remote machine for execution through Covalent.
+be quite easily offloaded to a remote machine for execution through Covalent.

 We break our pre-processing workflow into 3 distinct steps